pradyumnac/marketview/README.md

 	Accesible at [Marketview](pradyumnac.github.io/marketview)
 2. cli/ contains code that can bebuilt as a terminal application
 3. fetcher/ contains code that fetches
-4. dump/ contains files fetched from publicly available data that is used to show to the user
+4. data/ contains files fetched from publicly available data that is used to show to the user
 	1. eod - end of market data for scrips and indices
 	2. mf - end of market data for mutual funds
 	3. vix - end of day volatility data
+	Refer to this []file](data/readme.md) to understand directory strycture

 ## Scope
 1. This project will only show EOD data.
 Nothing intraday for trading purposes